Dropshipping vs Affiliate Marketing: Which to Choose?

 In dropshipping, the dropshipper is responsible for marketing and sales, and the manufacturer simply ships the product to the customer.

-Rather than working on a commission structure, dropshippers earn their money by setting their own prices for each product:
+Rather than working on a commission structure, dropshippers earn their money by setting their prices for each product:

 Let’s say you sell hand-made wine racks.